Database Model Usage (Laravel Style)

 Other Creation Methods

-Here are two methods you may use to perform bulk assignment: firstOrCreate and firstOrNew.
-The firstOrCreate method will attempt to locate a database record using the given key / value pairs.
-If the model can't be found in the database, a record will be inserted with the first parameter's attributes, plus any additional attributes that you pass.
+Here are two methods you might use for mass assignment: firstOrCreate and firstOrNew.
+The firstOrCreate method will match data in the database by the given key/value pair.
+If no model is found in the database, a new record will be inserted, containing properties from the first parameter along with properties from the optional second parameter.

-The firstOrNew method is like the firstOrCreate method; however, if it can't find a matching model in the database, a new model instance will be returned.
-Note that the instance returned by firstOrNew has not yet been persisted to the database.
-You will need to call the save method manually to save it:
+The firstOrNew method behaves similarly to firstOrCreate, but if the firstOrNew method does not find a corresponding model, it will return a new model instance.
+Note that the model instance returned by firstOrNew has not yet been saved to the database; you need to call the save method manually to save it:

-// Retrieve the flight by the given attributes or create it if it doesn't exist...
+// Retrieve the flight by name, creating it if it does not exist...

-// Retrieve the flight by the given attributes or create it with certain attributes...
+// Retrieve the flight by name, or create it with the name, delayed attribute, and arrival_time attribute...

 ['name' => 'Flight 10'],